Benefits for Bone Health: Vitamins and ExerciseHealth

 if you are not getting enough of these in your daily diet consider taking Calcium and Vitamin D supplements.
 However, it’s always best to get nutrients in your diet.
 A varied diet is the best source of the vitamins your body needs.

 You can argue that calcium is one of the most important nutrients for your bones.
 However, there are many others that are necessary, including vitamin C and magnesium.
-Magnesium is obtained from the same leafy greens that have calcium.
+Leafy greens that contain calcium will give you added magnesium.
 By eating fish, avocados, and bananas you will also add this important vitamin to your diet.

 Oranges have vitamin C but broccoli has even more.
 Broccoli is often called the perfect food as it supplies so many of our dietary needs.
-Eat a well-balanced diet to ensure that you get all the nutrients needed to strengthen your bones!
+You will obtain all of the nutrients needed to add strength to your bones if you eat well-balanced meals.

 Drink a beer!
 According to Dr. Oz, having one beer a day may protect against bone loss.
 But be careful, too much alcohol will have the opposite effect and can reduce your bone density.